-Tired of staring out of your office window at frozen trees and bushes?
-Dreaming of a warm weather escape?
-If the answer is “yes,” then the beaches, museums, and music venues of Miami will sound pretty tempting right about now.
-If you’re inspired to browse for flights to Miami right away and are busy looking for your sunscreen already, then here’s a few ideas on how to spend your trip.
+Tired of staring out your office window at frozen trees and bushes?
+Dreaming of a warm-weather escape?
+If the answer is “yes,” then the beaches, museums, and music venues of Miami will start to sound tempting right about now.
+If you’re feeling inspired and are already looking for your sunscreen, then here are a few ideas on how to spend your next trip to Miami.

 Lummus Park Beach, also known as South Beach, is a great place for people-watching any time of day.
 We recommend going for a jog or stroll in the late morning or early afternoon.
-Chances are you’ll encounter an array of body-builders, models (working on their fitness or getting ready for a photo shoot), topless sunbathers (yes, it’s very European in Miami!), and an array of other colorful characters.
+Chances are, you’ll encounter an array of body-builders, models (working on their fitness or getting ready for a photo shoot), and an array of other colorful characters.
+If gorgeous, sunny beaches aren’t enough to inspire you to book flights to Miami, then the entertaining people-watching definitely will.
 If you get peckish after your walk, there are plenty of restaurants along Ocean Drive to satisfy your cravings.

 Visiting Pérez Art Museum Miami (PAMM)

 Miami is home to a thriving international art scene, and few places exemplify this more than PAMM, a modern and contemporary art museum that houses an impressive collection of pieces from the 20th and 21st centuries.
-There are always eclectic exhibitions on rotation (as can be seen on the museum’s website), with some amazing pieces, both current and retrospective, that will please art lovers of all ages.
-When you’re done taking in the art, stop in for a drink and a nibble at the museum’s restaurant, Verde.
+There are always eclectic exhibitions on rotation (as you can see on the museum’s website) with some amazing pieces, both current and retrospective, that will please art lovers of all ages.
+When you’re done taking in the art, stop for a drink and a nibble at the museum’s restaurant, Verde.

 Taking in the Nightlife of Little Havana

 Little Havana is known for its dynamic music venues that feature live performances most nights of the week.
-Cueva Blue is the place to go to hear popular Cuban music, including hip hop and rock.
-The club also has frequent Afro-Cuban dance nights.
-Alfaro’s Lounge is the place to go if you’re in the mood to enjoy some tapas and listen to Latin jazz.
-If dancing is a key component of your night then Ball & Chain has you covered.
+Alfaro’s Nightclub and Lounge is the place to go if you’re in the mood to enjoy some tapas and listen to Latin jazz.
+If dancing is a key component of your night, then Ball & Chain has you covered.

-What’s your favorite place to hang out in when you’re in Miami?
-Let us know in the comments section below.
+Where’s your favorite place to hang out in Miami?
+Let us know in the comment section below.